-New York may be famed for its Broadway shows, world class shopping, and Michelin-starred restaurants, but it also offers a myriad of opportunities for outdoor adventures.
+New York may be famed for its Broadway shows, world class shopping, and Michelin-starred restaurants, but it also offers a myriad of opportunities for affordable outdoor activities.

-Here are 50 great outdoor adventures in NYC, all located within the 5 boroughs and accessible by subway:
+Here are 50 great outdoor activities in NYC, all located within the 5 boroughs and accessible by subway:

 1. Cycle up the Hudson River Greenway